 In The City and the Mountains, the brilliant Portuguese writer Eça de Queiroz recalls his leaving Paris to return to his native Portuguese village for family reasons.
 What a nuisance.
 But then he realized that there might be compensations awaiting him: “I thought how good Aunt Vicencia’s golden soup would be.
 I hadn’t savored it for years, nor the roast suckling pig, nor the rice, made at our home!”
 He confided afterwards: “I ate with delight Aunt Vicencia’s golden soup…”

 Golden soup is a dessert served usually during the Christmas season in the Minho province and more specifically in Viana do Castelo.–Edite Vieira

-1. In a medium saucepan, mix the sugar with the water and bring to the boil to make a thick syrup and registers 225°F to 230°F (105°C to 110°C) on a candy thermometer.
+- 1. In a medium saucepan, mix the sugar with the water and bring to the boil.
+Simmer until you have a thick syrup that registers 225°F to 230°F (105°C to 110°C) on a candy or deep-fry thermometer.

-2. Remove the syrup from the heat.
-Using a slotted spoon, carefully dip each slice of cake into the syrup, and place them on a large serving dish.
+- 3. When the syrup registers the proper temperature, remove the pan from the heat.
+Using a slotted spoon, carefully dip each slice of cake into the syrup and then place it in a large serving dish.

 - 4. Beat the egg yolks and slowly whisk them into the syrup remaining in the pan.
 Return the pan to medium heat for just a moment, stirring, until the mixture thickens but without allowing the yolks to curdle.
 Pour this custard over the cake slices, sprinkle with cinnamon, and let cool to room temperature before serving.

 Hungry for more?
 Chow down on these:

 Portuguese Christmas Golden Soup Recipe © 2000 Edite Vieira.
 All rights reserved.